 These schemes provide teachers with exemplification for math’s objectives and are broken down into fluency, reasoning and problem solving, key aims of the National Curriculum.
 We use the Small Steps Planning to ensure that key mathematical concepts are given to support learning.
 They support a mastery approach to teaching and learning and have number at their heart.
-Other mastery resources are used to supplement lessons such as NCTEM, Deepening Understanding and the DFE Ready to Progress materials.
+Other mastery resources are used to supplement lessons such as NCTEM and Deepening Understanding.

 Concrete - Pictorial - Abstract

 The Concrete Pictorial Abstract (CPA) approach is a system of learning that uses physical and visual aids to build a child’s understanding of abstract topics.
 Pupils are introduced to a new mathematical concept through the use of concrete resources (e.g. fruit, Dienes blocks etc).
 When they are comfortable solving problems with physical aids, they are given problems with pictures – usually pictorial representations of the concrete objects they were using before moving onto a more abstract method.